Asov000/Local-web-based-multi-agent-novel-writing-assistant-workflow/README.md

 The `rag/` package contains the memory system: SQLite stores, retrieval, indexing, conflict records, audit scanning, patch application, snapshots, message protocol, and Qwen-based memory judgment.

-## What Is Not Included

-The following directories and files are deliberately excluded from the public copy:

-- `rag_data/`: private project writing data, chapters, memory stores, materials, and SQLite databases.
-- `rag_smoke_data/`: generated smoke-test data.
-- `models/`: local Hugging Face model snapshots and model weights.
-- `.env`: API keys, model endpoints, and local machine settings.
-- `__pycache__/`, `.pytest_cache/`, logs, socket files, and local database files.

-Do not upload those directories unless you have intentionally cleaned them.

 ## Requirements

 - Python 3.10 or newer.
 Python 3.11/3.12 is recommended.